macropay-solutions/laravel-crud-wizard-free/README.md

         "last_page": 1, // not present when simplePaginate is true in controller or present on request "per_page": 10,
         "to": 1,
-        "total": 1 // not present when simplePaginate is true in controller or present on request }
+        "total": 1, // not present when simplePaginate is true in controller or present on request "has_more_pages": bool
+    }

 and for application/xls: binary with contents from `data`